 Important internal color grading workflow processes have been switched from 8-bit to 16-bit color.
 Our goal is to eventually switch all internal processes to 16-bit.
 This is all to allow you to edit your videos within a higher and more effective colorspace.

-Professional formats such as ProRes and HEVC benefit the most from the optimized workflow that now supports higher color depths.
+Professional formats such as HEVC benefit the most from the optimized workflow that now supports higher color depths.

 Internal processing of the Video Pro X effects palette in the engine now also takes place in 16-bit.
 As a result, many of the known and loved effects now look considerably better, especially in the darker sections of the image.
 Effects such as TimeStretch, DoFlip, Saturation, Fade and Crossfade are already supported.